guitarmind/tesseract-web-service/README.md

         'result': '2158.00'
     }

+Note that for /upload API, since there is no url provided, only result string will be returned in JSON.

 ####How to call RESTful API by tesseract client
 tesseractclient.py is a client for calling the "Fetch Image From URL" API.